Magistrates and judges preside over the courts in NSW and are responsible for making a wide range of decisions about various fields of law.

 Once the assessment process is complete, a report will be provided to the attorney general.
 In some cases, the attorney general may propose a nominee for appointment where appropriate.

 Expressions of interest generally remain active for 12 to 18 months, and during this time, applicants who have been deemed suitable for judicial office can be drawn upon to fill vacancies for Local Court magistrates or District Court judges.

 Another way to become a magistrate or judge is to be nominated by someone.

 The person sending the nomination is required to lodge a submission with details of their name, address and contact number and the details of the nominee.

 They are also required to set out the nominee’s background and personal qualities to demonstrate that they have the necessary qualities and experience for the role.

-The person being nominated has to agree to being considered for the appointment, and this has to be communicated in writing by the person nominating them.
+The person being nominated has to agree to being considered for the appointment, and this has to be communicated in writing.